ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 ### Starting the Application

-To see the sample app running, run the following terminal command: `docker-compose up --build`.
+To see the sample app (called Echo) running, run the following terminal command: `docker-compose up --build`.

 Then in your browser go to `localhost:8000`.